Nurture Fostering Limited Logo

 These should be recorded and agreed with other professionals.

-• Confiscation or withdrawal of a telephone or mobile phone in order to protect a child or another person from harm, injury or to protect property from being damaged;
+• Confiscation or withdrawal of a mobile phone in order to protect a child or another person from harm, injury or to protect property from being damaged;

 • Restriction on sending or receiving letters or other correspondence (including the use of electronic or internet correspondence) in order to protect a child or another person from harm, injury or to protect property from being damaged;